albesagonzalez/albesagonzalez/README.md

 # Please Get in Touch!

-Either if you are a student with a background in quantitative sciences and would like to know more about how to transition to CN or AI, or if you are an employer / researcher that would like to collaborate with me, please get in touch!
+Either if you are a someone who would like to know more about or simply discuss these topics, or if you are an employer / researcher that would like to collaborate with me, please get in touch!
 My email is albert.albesa.gonzalez@gmail.com